LinuxCommandLibrary

 TLDR

-Add (and enable) a repository from a URL
+Add repository from URL

 $ dnf config-manager --add-repo=[repository_url]